Dimethoxy/Plasma/README.md

 - MacOS 10.13 or later
 - Intel or Apple Silicon CPU
-- At least 100 MB of free disk space
+- At least 80 MB of free disk space
 - A compatible 64-bit host DAW that supports VST3 plugins

 ### Linux

 - Mainstream x86_64 Linux distribution
 - Intel or AMD CPU with a 64-bit quad-core processor
-- At least 80 MB of free disk space
+- At least 60 MB of free disk space
 - A compatible 64-bit host DAW that supports VST3 plugins

 ## Donations